Waxer59/discordjs-bot/README.md

-# How to run the proyect
+# How to run the project

 1. Install all the dependencies using